Existence of 2-parameter crossings, with applications: Existence of 2-parameter crossings

 Consider a Morse function $f\co M^n\to[0,4]$ with two isolated critical points $p_1$ and $p_2$, with $f(p_i)=i$, and equip $M$ with a Riemannian metric.
 If the ascending manifold $Z$ of $p_1$ is disjoint from the descending manifold $Y$ of $p_2$ (where critical points are considered part of their ascending and descending manifolds), then there is a neighborhood $\nu Z$ on which the restriction of $f$ has exactly one critical point $p_1$, and a homotopy of $f$ supported on $\nu Z$ that sends $f(p_1)$ to $3$.
 In Figure~\ref{isot}, there is a one-parameter family of smooth functions, finitely many of which may not be Morse, and a one-parameter family $Z$ of ascending manifolds for the one-parameter family of Morse critical points given by $\varphi_0$.
-If $Z$ is disjoint from the one-parameter family of descending manifolds coming from all other critical points in $\Delta$, then the proposed homotopy exists over every vertical arc $\{z=const\}$, allowing the fold arc to pass over $\Delta$.
+If $Z$ is disjoint from the one-parameter family of descending manifolds coming from all other critical points in $\Delta$, then the proposed homotopy exists over every vertical arc $\{\Rp z=const\}$, allowing the fold arc to pass over $\Delta$.
 Here follows a more precise statement using the language of \cite[Section~2.3]{BH}.
+To informally explain the notation in Definition \ref{dsjtcond}, given a smooth embedded path $\gamma_p$ in $\Delta$ starting at a point $p$ and a horizontal distribution $\mathcal{H}$ for $f$, $V_0^\mathcal{H}(\gamma_p)$ is the subset of the fiber $f^{-1}(p)$ consisting of points that flow to a critical point of $f$.
+The vanishing cycles in Figure \ref{crit} are examples.
+Other examples include a pair of points, one in each disk in a fiber $D^2\sqcup D^2$ in Figure \ref{fold} and a pair of points in the disk fiber in Figure \ref{cusp}, all of which flow to the unique critical arc in each figure.
+For this reason, the letter $V$ stands for \emph{vanishing set} in the following definition.

 \begin{df}[Disjointness condition] Let $\mathcal{H}$ denote a horizontal distribution for the Morse 2-function $f_0$ over a neighborhood of $\Delta$, obtained by taking the orthogonal complement $\ker(df_0)^\perp$ with respect to some Riemannian metric on $f_0^{-1}(\Delta)$.
 Consider the union over all regular values $p$ of $f_0$,